All you need to know about the new Christmas trail Land of Lights Festival North 2023

 Food and drink

-There are stalls and bars dotted around the trail selling food like hot dogs, carvery baps, chips, donuts, malled wine and hot chocolate.
+There are stalls and bars dotted selling food like hot dogs, carvery baps, chips, donuts, malled wine and hot chocolate.

 *It’s quite a spaced out route, you will walk a bit further than some other light shows, so take a buggy if you have young children.